 Your team of solicitors will obtain a medical report on your behalf.
 This will provide details as to the extent of your injuries and what the future looks like for your symptoms including any relevant treatment you may require.
 Your solicitor will use the report to estimate the value of your injury.

 A compensation claim brought on your behalf by your team of solicitors will consist of the following:

-The first part of any compensation award (known as general damages) is purely for the injury suffered.
+The first part of any compensation award (the general damages) is purely for your injury.
 It will be valued depending on the severity of your injury and based upon Court guidelines and previous case law of similar accidents.